Deido182/GeneralPurpose_SegmentTree/README.md

   }

 - ModifyFunction \<T\> explains how to replace a leaf during an update.
-  For example, if you need a Segment Tree which supports an operation such as update(pos, increment), the required _Italic modify_ would be something like:
+  For example, for a Segment Tree which supports an operation such as update(pos, increment), the required _modify_ would be something like:

   ModifyFunction \<T\> modify = (T v, T increment) -> {
     return v == null ? increment : v.add(increment);